These coconut flour chocolate chip cookies are the perfect vegan keto bake. Crispy, chewy, chocolatey, and made with just 8 ingredients!

-- Stir in the Sukrin gold, pinch of salt, and coconut flour.
+- Stir in the Low carb brown sugar, pinch of salt, and coconut flour.
 Mix well to form a dough.

 - Stir in the chocolate chips or chunks.
 Take 1 tbsp of cookie dough and roll into a ball with your hands.
 Place the ball on a baking sheet and flatten into a cookie shape (the cookies will not spread - thinner cookies result in a crisper cookie).

 - Bake the cookies for 15 minutes at 350 F/ 180 C or until golden around the edges.
 Do not over bake or they may be dry.
 Enjoy when completely cooled.

 - Store in an airtight container on the counter or in the refrigerator.
 Refrigerating mitigates the cooling sensation of the erythritol based sweetener.